 Implementing Agency: Administration of the city of Jelgava (Latvia)

 Location: Mahilioŭ, Čavusy and Baranavičy

-Goals and Objectives: Based on the case studies of three Belarusian cities, demonstrate ways of improving municipal governance and the wellbeing of urban residents through efficient cooperation between local authorities and the local population, or participatory management.
+Goals and objectives: Based on the case studies of three Belarusian cities, demonstrate ways of improving municipal governance and urban residents' wellbeing through efficient cooperation between local authorities and communities, or participatory management.

 +371 63005569, +371 29196462, firstname.lastname@example.org

-Mariya Falaleeva, Deputy Head, Central Board of EKAPRAEKT International NGO
+Mariya Falaleeva, Chairperson, Central Board of EKAPRAEKT International NGO